Skip to main

 When to do UX research?

-In short — investment in research always pays off and basically, regardless of the product and the industry, it is always worth doing.
-But let’s take a look at specific use-cases:
+In short, investment in research always pays off; regardless of the product and the industry, it is always worth doing.
+But let’s take a look at specific use cases:

 1. Creating a new product